 OpenTelemetry SDK Setup for Python

-Key implementation priorities include dependency isolation, global provider bootstrapping, semantic resource mapping, and OTLP exporter tuning.
-These steps guarantee reliable telemetry ingestion under high concurrency.
+Key implementation priorities are dependency isolation, global provider bootstrapping, semantic resource mapping, and OTLP exporter tuning.
+Get these four right and telemetry ingests reliably under high concurrency; get the order wrong and spans silently route to a no-op provider.

 [project]